thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_yield_viability_MechanicalScraping.md

 6. Mechanically scrape nubbin using a sterile scalpel or surgical hook.
     - a.
 NOTE: Need to try scraping polyps only first then coenosarc as a means of separating cell types.
     - b.
 NOTE: could also try toothbrush, paintbrush as scraper tool.
-7. Transfer water containing detached tissue and cells to a conical tube (?SIZE?) and centrifuge at 1200 rpm for 3 minutes.
+7. Transfer water containing detached tissue and cells to a 15 mL conical tube and centrifuge at 1200 rpm for 3 minutes.
 A pellet should be visible at the bottom of the conical tube.
 8. Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.
-    - Lewinski lab coral culture media includes: 15 mL DMEM, 10 mL FBS, 0.5 mL Anti-Anti, 0.5 mL Gentamicin, 74 mL artificial seawater.
+    - Lewinski lab coral culture media includes: 15 mL DMEM, 10 mL FBS, [0.5 mL Anti-Anti](https://www.thermofisher.com/order/catalog/product/15240062#/15240062), 0.5 mL Gentamicin, 74 mL artificial seawater.
     - NOTE: Filter all ingredients using a Corning vacuum filter/storage bottle system with 0.2 μm pore size membrane.
     - NOTE: When used 1 mL PenStrep, microorganism overgrowth observed on day 2 post-harvest.
 9. Transfer 100 uL of the cell suspension to an Eppendorf tube and add 10 uL of trypan blue stain.
 Mix the cell suspension with the dye.